OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Method

 \subsection{Flexible Framework Design and Open-Context Query}

-OpenFrontier is structured around a clear separation between image-space perception and reasoning, and global goal management.
-This separation is enabled by the use of navigation frontiers as the interface between the two components We adapt frontier as a lightweight and interpretable abstraction that bridges image-space inference with global decision making.
+OpenFrontier is structured around a clear separation between visual-frontier perception/reasoning and global goal management.
+This separation is enabled by the use of navigation frontiers as the interface between the two components.
+We construct frontiers as a lightweight and interpretable abstraction that bridges visual-frontier reasoning with global decision making.
 As a result, each component of the pipeline can be modified or replaced independently, providing a high degree of flexibility in system design.

-Importantly, OpenFrontier does not assume any pre-training, fine-tuning, or in-context learning of the vision-language model.
+Importantly, OpenFrontier does not assume navigation-specific pre-training, fine-tuning, or in-context learning of the vision-language model.
 The VLM is queried in an open-context manner and can be replaced directly without modifying the rest of the system.
 Likewise, the framework does not require dense 3D reconstruction or semantic mapping.
 However, when available, simple geometric information can be incorporated to improve robustness.
-In our implementation, an optional lightweight volumetric map built from monocular depth priors is used only for basic filtering: occupied space is used to discard unreachable or unsafe frontiers, while free space is used to suppress frontiers whose geometry information gain has been exhausted during the process of the navigation.
-These geometric cues operate asynchronously and are not required for the core system to function, but consistently improve navigation performance in practice.
+In our implementation, an optional lightweight volumetric map built from monocular depth priors is used only for basic filtering: occupied space is used to discard unreachable or unsafe frontiers, while free space is used to suppress frontiers whose exploration information gain has been exhausted during navigation.
+These geometric cues operate asynchronously and are not required for the reasoning steps, but consistently improve navigation performance in practice.